Lucien Bouchard: Retirement

 Bouchard retired from electoral politics in 2001, and was replaced as Quebec premier by Bernard Landry.
 He stated that his relative failure to revive the sovereigntist flame was a cause of his departure, something for which he took responsibility.
 Others have speculated that the Michaud Affair, regarding allegedly anti-Semitic comments by Parti Québécois candidate Yves Michaud, was another factor favouring Bouchard's departure.

 He returned to practising law by becoming a partner at Davies Ward Phillips & Vineberg, where he specializes in commercial and corporate law.
 He serves as a negotiator, legal counsel and mediator in commercial matters and, occasionally, in labour-related disputes.
 He sits on the board of several private companies as well as organizations like the Montreal Symphony Orchestra, TC Transcontinental, Saputo Inc., Groupe BMTC and, until August 2021, TFI International.
 In April 2004, he helped launch the Centre for International Studies of the Université de Montréal (CÉRIUM), of which he is a board member.

 He served as President of the Quebec Oil and Gas Association from 2011 until 2013.

-After retiring as premier, Bouchard avoided making public comments on politics until 2010, when he used a panel event celebrating the 100th anniversary of Montreal newspaper Le Devoir to contend that sovereignty was out of reach for Quebec.
-Although he still considered himself a sovereigntist at heart, Bouchard argued that that sovereignty did not offer any solutions for Quebec.
+After retiring as premier, Bouchard avoided making public comments on politics until 2010, when he used a panel event celebrating the 100th anniversary of Montreal newspaper Le Devoir to argue that sovereignty was no longer a realistic goal for Quebec.
+Although he still considered himself a sovereigntist at heart, Bouchard argued that sovereignty did not offer any solutions for Quebec.
 He also accused the PQ of being so fixated on independence that it had no solutions for the province's basic needs, and also accused it of pandering to xenophobic elements by taking a hard line on immigration.
-In response, several sovereigntists, including PQ leader Pauline Marois, accused Bouchard of becoming one of the party's many belle mères, or "armchair quarterbacks."
+In response, several sovereigntists, including PQ leader Pauline Marois, accused Bouchard of becoming one of the sovereigntist movement's many belle mères (idiomatically analogous to armchair quarterback).

 Bouchard revealed in a 2014 documentary that the Bloc Québécois was only intended to last long enough to prepare the ground for the 1995 referendum.
 He believed its long duration weakened Quebec's influence within Canada by limiting the potential pool for federal cabinet ministers in successive Liberal and Conservative governments.
 He also averred that the 1995 referendum may have passed had it been part of a two-step process.
 In his view, there should have been a first referendum to give the government the authority to negotiate Quebec sovereignty with an economic and political partnership with Canada and a second to approve the results of negotiations.
 He blamed Parizeau's rejection of that approach for the referendum's failure.